 For the filling:

-- Put the raspberries with the sugar and juice in a small saucepan.
+- Put 1 cup fresh or frozen raspberries with 2 tablespoons brown sugar and 1 tablespoon fresh lemon juice in a small saucepan.

 - Cook at low/medium until the raspberries are crushed and the mixture has lost some of its liquid (especially important if you use frozen berries), about 5 minutes.

-- Mix with the raspberry preserves and let cool completely before using.
+- Mix with ½ cup raspberry preserves and let cool completely before using.

 For the assembly:

-- Have ready a 9-inch square or round tart pan with removable bottom.
+- Have ready a 9-inch square or round tart pan with a removable bottom.

 - Roll the large piece of dough on a lightly floured surface until you have a rough square a few inches larger than the pan.
 The dough is crumbly and if it tears as you roll it out simply patch it together.
 Make sure you make ¼ turns and flip it if you can to make sure it's not sticking to the surface.
 Lightly flour surface and rolling pin as needed.